-GMP licensing through the APVMA means Plasvacc is regularly audited by independent auditors acting on behalf of the APVMA.
+GMP licensing through the USDA means Plasvacc is regularly audited.
 A license can be suspended at any time if production standards are not met.

 Results

 Vaccine

 Plasvacc's original vaccine consisted of a killed bacterin of multiple strains of Rhodococcus equi of unknown VapA expression.
 The new vaccine consists of a killed bacterin of proprietary formulation containing ATCC 33701 Rhodococcus equi known to express VapA.
 The VapA relative potency results following multiple doses of this vaccine on a herd of 72 horses that had received multiple doses of the old vaccine are shown in Figure 1.